Eyelid Surgery or Eyebag Removal (Blepharoplasty)

-It is one of the least invasive cosmetic procedures.
-A relatively simple, safe and long lasting technique to reduce eye bags (fat deposits) under the eyes or over the eyelids, excessive wrinkles and loose skin.
+Blepharoplasty is one of the least invasive cosmetic procedures.
+A relatively simple, safe and long-lasting technique to reduce eye bags (fat deposits) under the eyes or over the eyelids, excessive wrinkles and loose skin.

 What are the alternatives?

-None, but to accept your looks they way they are.
+None, but to accept your looks the way they are.

 There are essentially two methods of blepharoplasty:

 Lower Lid – An incision is made very close to and just under the lash line, sagging skin and loose muscle is excised along with any excess fat.
 The surgeon then tightens, reshapes and sutures the skin.
 The resulting “hairline incision” heals very quickly and tends to fade within weeks.

 Upper Lid – A very similar procedure to the lower lid, however, the incision follows the natural contour of the eyelid and is made in the natural fold of the lid, the resulting “hairline incision” becomes the eyelid’s new skin crease.